lambdaclass/concrete/ROADMAP.md

     `dev_checked` / `tested` facts, never as proof.
 Editor and agent prompts should suggest "promote this to a contract/obligation" when release or high-integrity policy requires stronger evidence.
 13a.
-Add installed-binary feature discovery for agents and editor tooling:
+Add installed-binary feature discovery for agents and editor tooling.

-     `concrete help --json`, `concrete agent features --json`, or equivalent.
+     Deliverable: `concrete help --json` and/or
-     The catalog must describe supported commands, inputs, artifacts, schema versions, evidence classes, replay commands, policy gates, forbidden actions, and examples of valid next steps.
-It is the source of truth that MCP, LSP, docs, and LLM prompts wrap; they must not duplicate a stale list of Concrete features.
-Gate it with golden JSON snapshots and one agent workflow that discovers proof synthesis, replay, capability diffs, and counterexample saving from the installed binary alone.
+     `concrete agent features --json`.
+The catalog must describe supported commands, accepted inputs, emitted artifacts, schema versions, evidence classes, replay commands, policy gates, forbidden actions, and examples of valid next steps.

+     Rule: this catalog is the source of truth that MCP, LSP, docs, and LLM prompts wrap; they must not duplicate a stale list of Concrete features.
+     Done when golden JSON snapshots exist and one agent workflow discovers proof synthesis, replay, capability diffs, and counterexample saving from the installed binary alone.
 14. Add the Phase 19 validation artifact:
    `scripts/tests/check_phase18_editor.sh` runs a scripted LSP/editor session
    or golden transcript over one real project, proving hover, diagnostics,